-This guide assumes your nitro engine has good compression and is capable of running but is not starting due to either not being tuned properly, a blown plug, or some other minor problem that can be solved quite easily without having to rebuild the engine.
+Note: This guide assumes your nitro engine has good compression and is capable of running but is not starting due to either not being tuned properly, a blown plug, or some other minor problem that can be solved quite easily without having to rebuild the engine.

-How old is your nitro fuel?
+How old is your Nitro Fuel?

-Make sure to drain any old fuel out of the fuel tank and add new fresh fuel.
 Really old fuel can become sticky and clog up fuel tubes and the carb.
 If this happens, you can clean out your fuel tank, pipes and carb with methylated spirits or a glow engine/carb cleaning product.
 Fuel tubes can be replaced with new for not a lot of money.

 Storing nitro fuel